I delivered customer-facing features for a major product release in collaboration with a senior interaction designer.

 I designed the Worst Case Failure Scenarios tool for IP/MPLS Simulation, which allows engineers to choose any number of objects in their network and generate scenarios to see the consequences of that object failing.

-1. Reduce the margin of error while analyzing data.
 Data is displayed in a simple table organized into relevant categories of information.
 Infotips are used where necessary for improved readability and understanding.

-2. Free up time for engineers to spend on other tasks.
 Automating this task frees up engineers to work on other tasks, allowing them to get more done in the same amount of time.

 Preliminary Explorations

 Breaking down the flow into three chunks allowed me to understand the user’s perspective and thoughts at different stages of the process.
+I presented a preliminary navigation chart to the product team, which kept the team informed about my progress and generated discussion.
+This resulted in feedback that helped direct my next round of iterating.

-Generating the Scenarios
+Running the Scenarios

 Since the scenarios could take hours to generate, I considered the experience from the user’s perspective to identify pain points that needed to be addressed, and in what order of priority.
 The most critical pain point was any outcome where the user would have to run the scenarios all over again, possibly due to lost or corrupt data.
+How might we make the waiting stage simple and painless?

 Solution

-I maintained close communication with our team’s domain experts to learn what data our domain expert user needed and why.
-Knowing that different users may have different requirements, my goal was not to give them the “right” answer.
+I consulted domain experts to learn what data our domain expert user needed and why.
+Because different users may have different requirements, my goal was not to give them the “right” answer.
 My goal was to make the data accessible so they can easily find what they need when they need it.
+How might we take a large amount of data and make it accessible?

 Solution